2023 Telangana Legislative Assembly election: Results

 The Congress with its ally, the CPI got a clear majority by winning 65 seats.
 It defeated the incumbent BRS which secured 39 seats.
-BJP won 8 and AIMIM retained its 7 seats in the Greater Hyderabad region.
-The Jana Sena Party (JSP), which contested in 8 seats as a partner of Bharatiya Janata Party, lost all of them.
+BJP won eight and AIMIM retained its seven seats in the Greater Hyderabad region.
+The Janasena Party (JSP), which contested in eight seats as a partner of Bharatiya Janata Party, lost all of them.
 Bahujan Samaj Party (BSP) and Communist Party of India (Marxist) (CPI(M)) lost in all the contested seats.
-And the vote share of AIMIM is comparatively less due to less voter turnout in their seats.
+The vote share of AIMIM is comparatively less due to less voter turnout in their seats.